hbctraining/versioning_data_scripts/02_GitKraken.md

 <img src="img/2.new-finder_view.png" width="700" align="center">

-### Creating a Repository, by Cloning an Existing Project

 ### Staging and Committing Changes

 But before we continue, we wish to utilize a few best practices from research data management: organize your files, using appropriate folder structure and file naming.
 Create 5 new directories: code, data, docs, figures, and other; and copy all but three files into these directories, placing them into their appropriate, final location.
 Leave behind the files "Pi Formulas...", "README.md" (since one is already there), and "util_functions.R".
 When done, your repo should look something like the following image:

 <img src="img/2.new-finder_view_added_files.png" width="700" align="center">

 When we switch back to GitKraken, you'll notice the timeline window at the top has changed.
 GitKraken has noticed files have changes, and it's indicated this new set of changes is considered Work in Progress: